 - 36. With minor variations, this was the routine in Cottage 43.
 After rising, we made our beds, washed, had breakfast, attended school until midday then returned to the Cottage for lunch.
 Then, it was back to school until it ended.
 After school, it was chores, bathing, tea then the religious period. - 37.
 We rarely watched television.
 The only two programmes I remember was a series called Saul of Tarsus, about Saint Paul and The Valiant Years, about Winston Churchill.
 On Saturday mornings we went to the shop for our Saturday sweets and weather permitting to the playing fields.
 Most Saturdays I did cross country running or played football.
-After lunch it was the playing fields or the Playroom. - 38.
-There were other activities, too.
-Because of allowed to go to the playing fields on Sunday but could go for walks weather permitting.
+After lunch it was the playing fields or the Playroom. - There were other activities, too.
+Because of QBA/QBB religious convictions, we weren't allowed to go to the playing fields on Sunday but could go for walks weather permitting.
 The boys in 43 had almost no knowledge of contemporary popular music as there was no radio.
 I had considerable knowledge of it because and had regularly listened to Radio Luxemburg. - 39.
-I think were the oldest House Parents in Quarriers.
-He was warden of the church and responsible for its day-to-day running.
-Because of the way he dressed a long black jacket and pinstriped trousers his nickname was can recall, Mrs spent her days in 43 and didn't do much.
-I also think were the longest serving and, the more I think about it, the more I'm convinced that because of their long service, they had a 'special relationship' with Hector Munro, the superintendent.
+I think QBA/QBB were the oldest House Parents in Quarriers.
+He was and responsible for its day-to-day running.
+Because of the way he dressed a long black jacket and pinstriped trousers his nickname was QBA.
+As far as I can recall, Mrs QBB spent her days in 43 and didn't do much.
+I also think QBA/QBB were the longest serving and, the more I think about it, the more I'm convinced that because of their long service, they had a 'special relationship' with Hector Munro, the superintendent.

-- 40. Apart from the children's chores, the other house work was done by Mrs who worked weekdays until midday.
+- 40. Apart from the children's chores, the other house work was done by Mrs QNG who worked weekdays until midday.
 She was a kind, considerate woman. - 41.
-OBMOBE s son, attended Allan Glen's High School in Glasgow.
+OBAQBB son, attended Allan Glen's High School in Glasgow.
 They never stopped reminding us of his educational achievements and that he was going to become a chartered accountant.
 When he returned from school, he stayed in the sitting room playing the piano and singing hymns.
 He was a member of a sect of the Free Church of Scotland I think was called the Closed Brethren.
 Aloof, his contact with us was minimal and always ate alone.
 I don't remember him having friends.
 One of our teachers, Mr. Summers who was also a member of the same sect came to 43 and prayed with him.
 Mr. Summers' nickname was Holy Willie. - 42.

-was probably the most prestigious in Quarriers.
+QBA job as was probably the most prestigious in Quarriers.
 I can't think of a job held by another House Father which had equal prestige.
-As I remember, other House Fathers had maintenance or other jobs: e.g., Mr.

-over the plumber and Mr.

-over the plumb - Almost all special events in Quarriers revolved around the Central Hall and Zion church, the 11am Sunday service always attended by locals.
+As I remember, other House Fathers had maintenance or other jobs: e.g., Mr. QCY who ran the Boy's Brigade, was the plumber and Mr. QCN from Cottage 43 delivered the bread. - 43.
+Almost all special events in Quarriers revolved around the Central Hall and Zion church, the 11am Sunday service always attended by locals.
 Some were regulars, others specially invited.
-Occasionally VIPs attended the service and sat beside Hector Munro and Quarrier's director, Doctor Davidson.
-When there was an event on at the church, I'm certain Mrs supervised the buffets and attended as Quarrier's elder stateswoman
+Occasionally VIPs attended the service and sat beside Hector Munro and Quarrier's Doctor When there was an event on at the church, I'm certain Mrs Supervised the buffets and attended as Quarrier's elder stateswoman